zsxsoft/php-w3c-validator/readme.md

      $this|string Zsxsoft\W3CValidator\W3CValidator::Werror()

-Gets or makes the checker exit non-zero if any warnings are encountered (even if there are no errors).
+Makes the checker exit non-zero if any warnings are encountered (even if there are no errors).

 #### exit_zero_always

      $this|string Zsxsoft\W3CValidator\W3CValidator::exit_zero_always()

-Gets or makes the checker exit zero even if errors are reported for any documents.
+Makes the checker exit zero even if errors are reported for any documents.

 #### filterfile

      $this|string Zsxsoft\W3CValidator\W3CValidator::filterfile()

-Gets or specifies a filename.
+Specifies a filename.
 Each line of the file contains either a regular expression or starts with "#" to indicate the line is a comment.
 Any error message or warning message that matches a regular expression in the file is filtered out (dropped/suppressed).

 #### filterpattern

      $this|string Zsxsoft\W3CValidator\W3CValidator::filterpattern()

-Gets or specifies a regular-expression pattern.
+Specifies a regular-expression pattern.
 Any error message or warning message that matches the pattern is filtered out (dropped/suppressed).

 #### format

      $this|string Zsxsoft\W3CValidator\W3CValidator::format()

-Gets or specifies the output format for reporting the results.
+Specifies the output format for reporting the results.

 * Default: json